My top 5 tips for taking more than just snaps this Christmas

 A great solution to this is get everyone outside in the garden during daylight hours (or go for a nice walk) and take a photo of everyone together.
 I used a tripod and the self-timer mode on my camera so that I could get in the photo myself with our family.
 (You can see here why I think it’s so important that you appear in your family photos).

 Although these posed shots are not the most exciting photos to take, they are essential I think for the family album (plus the grandparents always love them!)
 And then once you’ve got it you can focus on getting lovely candid shots of everyone interacting indoors.
+Within 2.5 years of this photo being taken, my Dad (who is standing next to me in the middle) tragically died from MND.
+So you can imagine how grateful I am that we made the effort to take photos like these of the whole family.
+It’s so important.

 4. PHOTOGRAPH THE PRESENTS